EAimTY/tuic/README.md

 ## Design

 TUIC was designed on the basis of the QUIC protocol from the very beginning.
 It can make full use of the advantages brought by QUIC.
 You can find more information about the TUIC protocol [here](https://github.com/EAimTY/tuic/tree/master/protocol).

-TUIC's goal is to provide a highly usable and efficient proxy even on poor quality network, and minimize the handshake latency as much as possible.

 ### Multiplexing